gphat/omg/_posts/2019-04-17-practitioners-guide-to-system-dashboard-design-p3.md

 ![A line chart with clear shape](/assets/images/dash-p3-line1.png)
 <br>_The shape is clear.
 Something is happening to our latency!_

 Line charts are popular visualizations because they embody many [pre-attentive attributes](http://onemogin.com/observability/dashboards/practitioners-guide-to-system-dashboard-design-p2.html#effectiveness-of-visualization) with a minimum amount of pixels.
-Lines give us slope and angle, position, and color.
-Our user can get lots of information without thinking hard.
+Lines give us slope and angle, position, and color to derive lots of information without thinking hard.
 We can even get fancy and use line width and intensity to draw attention:

 ![Example of line thickness and intensity for attention](/assets/images/dash-p3-line4.png)
 <br>_The brown line is clearly the important one here._